mazenbalasta/zen-car-dealership/README.md

 ## **Models:**

-The Sales microservice in the application is primarily responsible for managing sales-related data.
+The Sales microservice in this application is primarily responsible for managing sales-related data.
 It consists of several models defined in the [sales/api/sales_rest/models.py](sales/api/sales_rest/models.py) file:

 - **_`AutomobileVO`_**: This model represents an automobile in the inventory.
 It has a `vin` field for the Vehicle Identification Number, which is unique for each automobile, and a `sold` field to indicate whether the automobile has been sold.